 So, please join me on this fascinating journey as we unpack the ongoing fight for abortion rights in America that no one actually seems to be winning.

 I promise there will be plenty of political intrigue, legal maneuvering, virtue signaling, and straight-up knock-down drag-out fights for the hearts and minds of the American people and their collective support either for or against abortion.

-I’m Attorney Kelley Keller, passionate educator teaching regular everyday people how to understand and access the law, know the rights it protects, and learn to advocate effectively for things that matter.
+I’m passionate about teaching regular everyday people how to understand and access the law, know the rights it protects, and learn to advocate effectively for things that matter.

 So, are you ready?

 Buckle up and hop on over to kelleykellercom.stage.site (that’s k-e-l-l-e-y-k-e-l-l-e-r.com) or your favorite podcast app to come along for the ride.